New to the World of Hearing Loss?

 To learn more about this condition from the Virginia Merrill Bloedel Hearing Research Center of the University of Washington, click here.

 Exposure to noise is damaging to hearing.
 The longer you are exposed to a loud noise, the more damaging it may be.
 The closer you are to the source of intense noise, the more damaging it is.
-Some common noise levels:
+Any exposure to noise above 105dB can have an immediate damaging effect, but will vary with individual susceptibility.
+There is no way to restore life to dead nerve endings; the damage is permanent, so protect yourself with earplugs when necessary.

 Shotgun blast 140